What Makes a Good Manager and How You Can Be One Too

 However, being a manager may require working with insufficient information and tight deadlines, which takes courage.

-If you enjoyed reading this article about what makes a good manager, you should read these as well:
+If you enjoyed reading this article on what makes a good manager, you should check out this one about virtual teams.